veronicie/alpha-blog/README.md

 -----------

-To look for a specific keyword in search results from a command issued in the terminal, you can use the pipe operator followed by grep.
-In the video we looked for 'edit' from rails routes using the command below:
+To have a profile image associated with an email account you control, add one using the site en.gravatar.com.
+This will be the globally recognized avatar (gravatar for short) associated with that email address (this step is not necessary to get the functionality working in the app).

-$ rails routes --expanded | grep edit
+Summary of changes (actual ode can be found in the commit):

-Summary of the changes made to add the edit existing user functionality are listed below (check out the repo for specific code):
+- Add show action in users controller and a show.html.erb template under views/users.

-- Add the edit and update actions in users controller.
+- Add gravatar_for as a helper method in app/helpers/application_helper.rb file.

-- Add the edit.html.erb template under app/views/users folder.
+- Extract the articles listing code from views/articles/index.html.erb file and add it to an _article.html.erb partial within the same folder.

-- Update the form partial under app/views/users folder to accommodate different button text to display based on if the record being worked on is a new record (new template) or existing record (edit template).
+- Render this partial from both the show and index templates.
+Be sure to initiate the appropriate instance variable from the users show action.